Hearing aids for profound hearing loss

 According to WHO, if the quietest sound you can hear with your better ear is between 60 and 80 decibels, your loss is severe.
 It will be at least 80 decibels if your loss is profound.
 In the United States, a stricter definition is often used, so that someone who can’t hear a sound less than 90 decibels would be considered to have a profound loss.

-With either definition, if you have profound hearing loss, you won’t hear most everyday sounds without amplification.
+With either definition, if you have profound hearing loss, you won’t hear most everyday sounds without amplification, just loud sounds.
 You might catch a 100-decibel ambulance siren if your car window is open—but not someone calling you from behind.
-Ordinary conversation tends to be 60 decibels.

 Profound hearing loss usually stems from a birth defect or an illness or injury, not from age.
-Many people in this group read lips or use sign language.
+Many people in this group read lips or use sign language as they cannot typically hear speech.

-However, like Draper, people with severe or profound hearing loss can still benefit from hearing aids.
+Both sign language and lip reading are excellent ways to help boost your communication abilities.
+However, like Draper, people with severe or profound hearing loss can still benefit from hearing aids or cochlear implants.

 Your hearing aid options